Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### Introduction

-Standalone bitcoin wallets were the first trust-less financial applications since they required to trust no third party inheriting this property from the bitcoin network itself.
-As the ecosystem evolved trusted third parties were introduced again and they took over the wallet space because of technical capabilities that are easier to be built in a centralized way: communication between wallets, synchronization between devices, interfacing the legacy financial system, etc., and they consistently took the biggest share of funding, leaving standalone wallets far behind and at the same time trashing the trust-less property of bitcoin, one of its key features.
+Standalone bitcoin wallets were the first trust-less financial applications since they required not to trust any third party inheriting this property from the bitcoin network itself.
+As the ecosystem evolved trustfull third parties were introduced again and they took over the wallet space because of technical capabilities that are easier to be built in a centralized way: communication between wallets, synchronization between devices, interfacing the legacy financial system, etc., and they consistently took the biggest share of funding, leaving standalone wallets far behind and at the same time trashing the trust-less property of bitcoin, one of its key features.
 Applications trying to use the blockchain to transport meta-data were considered spammers and trust-less wallets were effectively left behind.

 What is needed on top of all existing protocols is a layer that faces the End User and that finishes the job bitcoin started.
-By using crypto networks for transporting value or as a registry for digital assets and the Fermat Network for transporting the required meta-data at a client level it would allow financial apps to run any user-level interconnected-functionality without ever going through a trusted third party.
+By using crypto networks for transporting value or as a registry for digital assets and the Fermat Network for transporting the required meta-data at a client level, would allow financial apps to run any user-level interconnected-functionality without ever going through a trusted third party network or server.

-A plug-ins architecture allows any developer to add their own re-usable plug-ins.
-A micro-use-licensing-scheme enforced by the system itself guarantees plug-ins, wallets, and apps developers a revenue stream.
-OS dependent GUI components are built on top of the multi-layered plug-ins structure to face the end user as niche-wallets or financial applications in general.
+A plug-in architecture allows any developer to add their own reusable plug-ins.
+A micro-use-licensing-scheme enforced by the system itself guarantees plug-in, wallet, and app developers a revenue stream.
+OS dependent GUI components are built on top of the multi-layered plug-in structure to face the end user as niche-wallets or financial applications in general.
 Apps and wallets with similar functionality are wrapped into platforms, each one introducing new actors and plug-ins, to the ever increasing functionality of the whole system.

 A built-in _wallet-factory_ allows developers to reuse the highest level components and create niche-wallets or niche-financial-apps by combining existing functionality and adding their own code to the combo.
 A built-in _wallet-editor_ allows non-developers to reuse any of these niche-wallets to build new branded-wallets just by changing their look and feel.
 A built-in _p2p-wallet-store_ allows end users to choose which wallets or financial apps to install from the ever growing catalog.